Contentious Case of Social Responsibility in Online Gambling

 Corporate Social Responsibility

 More than a business model and a rule of ethics, corporate responsibility should be a way of life.
-It helps companies stand proud and tall in front of its stakeholders, customers and the general public.
+It helps companies stand proud and tall in front of their stakeholders, customers, and the general public.

 The No.1 gambling authority in the world – the United Kingdom Gambling Commission (UKGC) – is simplifying the definition of social responsibility in gambling.
 The regulator describes it as an act of protecting people from gambling-related harm.